-Ceremony Grade matcha is suitable for used to make Japanese matcha tea as in Japanese Tea Ceremony.
-Ceremony grade matcha has very high umami (pleasant plant sweetness), and low astringency (bitterness), therefore it's best choice to be used to make matcha tea without sugar.
+Premium Ceremony Grade matcha is suitable to be used to make Japanese matcha tea as in Japanese Tea Ceremony.
+Premium Ceremony grade matcha has very good umami (pleasant savory taste), and low astringency (bitterness), therefore it's best choice to be used to make matcha tea without sugar.
 Read how to prepare matcha tea.

-Classic grade matcha is suitable for most beverage applications, ice-cream and softserve, it has good amount of umami (pleasant sweetness), and medium level of astringency.
+Classic grade matcha is suitable for most beverage applications, ice-cream and softserve, it has good amount of umami (pleasant savory taste), and medium level of astringency.
 Mostly used for making low sugar matcha latte or other matcha drinks.
 It can be used for matcha thin tea too.

-People think that higher grade is better.
-This is true for most of the cases especially matcha tea.
-But when comes to cooking and culinary, best matcha is matcha which has strong matcha flavor.
+Higher grade is better, this is true for most of the cases especially matcha tea.
+But when comes to cooking and culinary, high grade mathca is not always the best.
+For some applications, you need string bitterness that can be found only in lower grade Matcha.
 Strong matcha flavor is important because it makes matcha flavour stand out after mixing with other ingredients.